tabokie/hi-note/docs/learn-to-be-hired/programming.md

     -   mutex: avoid signal loss
         -   `wait: lock, enqueue, unlock`
         -   `notify` must come with lock
+        -   lock
+                change status + signal
+                unlock

+            -   possible wake-up-with-no-lock-then-sleep waste for waiter
+            -   wait morphing: some implementation transfers the waiting thread from the condition variable's queue directly to the queue of the mutex without waking it up.

+        -   lock
+                change status
+                unlock
+                signal

+            -   possible priority inversion:
+            -   lock might be acquired by low-priority worker when signals, while a signal with lock will cause a mutex queueing by priority

     -   status: avoid spurious(虚假) wakeup
     -   惊群效应
         -   `accept` before linux 2.6